6 Keys for Narcissists to Change Toward the Higher Self

 For the purpose of this writing, elements of realizing the Higher Self include self-acceptance, substantive success, and the capacity to feel and engage in truly healthy, loving, and lasting relationships.

-Below are six keys for narcissists to progressively attain toward the Higher Self, excerpted from my books "How to Successfully Handle Narcissists" and "A Practical Guide for Narcissists to Change Towards the Higher Self".
+Below are six keys for narcissists to progressively attain toward the Higher Self, excerpted from my books (click on titles): “How to Successfully Handle Narcissists” and “A Practical Guide for Narcissists to Change Towards the Higher Self”.
 This information is general and introductory only.
 One should consult with a qualified mental health professional for individualized guidance and support.
 For the purpose of conveying immediacy, the following passages are written as if they’re reaching out directly to a narcissist, even if the present reader may not be one.

 1. Be Aware of Boundaries and Practice Consideration